Year of entry 2024

 You’ll be introduced to the key principles of sociology and study English literature across poetry, drama and prose in core modules.
 We also offer a wide variety of optional modules, giving you the chance to explore the literary periods, authors and themes as well as the sociological topics that interest you.

 Our academic expertise covers a wide range of topics in both English literature and sociology.
 As a result, we can offer flexible degrees with plenty of choice so you can pursue your own interests.
-You could explore topics such as American fiction, drugs policy, Old English, class division, digital humanities or disability studies.
+You could explore topics such as American fiction, drugs policy, Medieval literature, class division, digital humanities or disability studies.
 Whatever you’re looking for, the chances are you’ll find it at Leeds.

 The world-class Brotherton Library boasts unique manuscript, archive and early printed material in its Special Collections – valuable assets for your independent research.
 Our additional library resources are also excellent, and the University Library offers a comprehensive training programme to help you make the most of them.

 A joint honours degree allows you to study the same core topics as students on each single honours course, but you’ll take fewer optional and discovery modules so you can fit in both subjects.